Resident Guide to Winter Weather

 - Familiarize yourself with school, daycare and employer snow policies.

-- Visit www.richmond.ca/emergency for emergency kits and plans.
+- Visit www.richmond.ca/emergency for emergency kit checklists and additional preparedness tools or plans.

 - Shovel early and often—new snow is lighter than packed or partially melted snow.